asbjorn94/dsk-carbon-footprint-calculator/README.md

-Chrome browser extension to calculate and visualise the CO2e-footprint of internet recipes.
+Backend part of Chrome browser extension which calculates and visualises the CO2e-footprint of internet recipes.